Montigny History, Family Crest & Coats of Arms

 Another 41 words (3 lines of text) are included under the topic Early Montigny Notables in all our PDF Extended History products and printed products wherever possible.

-Immigration to New France was slow; therefore, early marriage was desperately encouraged amongst the immigrants.
+Approximately 110 years after the first landings by Cartier, there were only about 300 people in Quebec.
+France gave land incentives for 2,000 migrants during the next decade.
+Early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
-By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
+Migration to New France (Quebec) continued from France until it fell in 1759.
+In the year 1675 the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Montigny has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Montigny were

 Montigny Settlers in United States in the 19th Century